linux-kdevops/kdevops-history/README.md

   * Full vagrant provisioning
   * Initial terraform provisioning on different cloud providers
   * Running ansible to install dependencies on debian
+  * Using ansible to clone, compile and boot into to any random kernel git tree with a supplied config

 What's missing?